ntambellini13/TravelExpertsWebAPI/README.md

 # TravelExpertsWebAPI

 Travel Experts Web API built with ASP.NET Core v2.2 and Angular v8 and integrated with SQL SERVER database.
-Deployed with Azure at http://tawicotravelexperts.azurewebsites.net/
+Deployed with Azure at http://tawicotravelexperts.azurewebsites.net/ (currently taken down)

 Group Project done in 1.5 weeks during TechCareers Software Developer Certificate at SAIT in September 2019